-Beginning with Force Majeure: Prairie Bay #1, I've made all of the Wild Stars comics available in Digital Format.
-They're available in the unique "flip page format" that simulates reading an open comic book, to read online or for downloading, at:
+Beginning with Force Majeure: Prairie Bay #1, all the Wild Stars comics are available in Digital Format, in the unique "flip page format" that simulates reading an open comic book, to read online or for downloading, at:

 They are also availble to be read on the Apple App and iBooks Store, Android Marketplace, Amazon Kindle Store, B&N Nook store, Graphicly storefront, Comixology storefront, and Google eBookstore or directly through:.
 Devil's Due Digital

 Aside from these outlets, we are also available on iVerse, Ave Comics, My eBooks, and many other stores.